mizaki/mangabaka_talker/README.md

-# MangaUpdates plugin for Comic Tagger
+# MangaBaka plugin for Comic Tagger

 A plugin for [Comic Tagger](https://github.com/comictagger/comictagger/releases) to allow the use of the metadata from [MangaBaka](https://mangabaka.dev).